This post presents five steps with tips to overhaul your fall wardrobe without breaking the bank and without starving style-wise.

 - Is there a fall accessory trend that would up your wardrobe from great to fashion forward or right now without breaking the bank/budget?

 It is about maximizing your fall wardrobe by putting it together.
-Thus, get a pencil or your phone ready to take notes while you apply the tips to your own wardrobe.

-Stylist tip: Store great outfit ideas on your phone or pin them to a dedicated Pinterest board or both.
+Tip: Store great outfit ideas on your phone or pin them to a dedicated Pinterest board or both.

 Layer warm season items instead of wearing a heavy coat on the first chilly day